12 Ways to Ease a Child’s Anxiety About Their Dental Treatment

 The most crucial step is to identify what caused dental anxiety in the first place.

-Sometimes, the fear can develop for no reason, but most times, it can be due to some other underlying experience.
+Sometimes, fear can develop for no reason, but most of the time, it can be due to an underlying experience.

 Maybe they say you flinched during your dental appointment, maybe they did not have a pleasant first dental experience, or perhaps they are afraid of dental instruments; the reasons can be endless.